MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md

 ---
-title: "Paths and Text"
+title: "Paths and Text in SkiaSharp"
-description: "Explore the intersection of paths and text" ms.prod: xamarin ms.assetid: C14C07F6-4A84-4A8C-BDB4-CD61FBF0F79B ms.technology: xamarin-forms
+description: "This article explores the intersection of SkiaSharp paths and text, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: C14C07F6-4A84-4A8C-BDB4-CD61FBF0F79B ms.technology: xamarin-forms